PriyaSistla121/CNN/README.md

 ## Technologies Used
 * Backend: Python
 * Data Handling: Pandas for model building
-* Machine Learning: CNN for Image classification
+* Neural Network: CNN for Image classification

 ## Features
 * Used ImageDataGenerator to produce batches of enhanced images